-- Set the agenda a day before the meeting to ensure you stay on topic.
+- Set the agenda a day before the meeting.
+As a result, you’ll stay on topic.
 You can also include problems you need to solve within the agenda to quickly get to the point.

 - Take notes by hand and keep your laptops and smartphones away.
-With electronics in hand, employees are likely to get distracted by phone calls, emails, or they may even check out a task that is being spoken about at the meeting.
+With electronics in hand, employees are likely to get distracted by phone calls and emails.
+They may even check out a task that is being spoken about at the meeting, for instance.